 Calls for a One World Currency

 In March 2009, China and Russia called for a new global currency.
-They want the world to create a reserve currency “that is disconnected from individual nations and is able to remain stable in the long run, thus removing the inherent deficiencies caused by using credit-based national currencies."
+They wanted the world to create a reserve currency “that is disconnected from individual nations and is able to remain stable in the long run, thus removing the inherent deficiencies caused by using credit-based national currencies."

-China was concerned that the trillions it holds in dollars would be worth less if dollar inflation sets in.
+China was concerned that the trillions it holds in dollars would be worthless if dollar inflation set in.
 This could happen as a result of increased U.S. deficit spending and printing of U.S. Treasurys to support U.S. debt.
 China called for the International Monetary Fund to develop a currency to replace the dollar.